DamieFC/DamieFC/README.md

 <br>
 :electron:
 ## What I'm working on
 I'm working on Platypus OS, which can be found [here](https://github.com/Platypus-Tech/new-platypus-os-drafts).
 That's consuming most of my time.
-In my _other_ time, I'm working on a private repository, which is _also_ an OS, but it's based on OpenBSD.
-I'm also working on my nameless OS, which is the OS for for a custom SBC.
 I actually have a lot of OS's I'm working on, including one that's actually following the rules, [explodeOS](https://github.com/DamieFC/explodeOS), using guides and stuff from OSDev.
-Also, I'm attempting to not get in trouble for port scanning public WiFi :unamused:
+I actually do work on other things other than OS's, I have my assembly language started from a joke on Discord, org-asm (Official quote: "nasm, fasm, masm, and orgasm".
+My humor is slightly twisted).
 ## What I'm learning
 I'm not learning anything in school, due to there being so many assignments I just have to get them done, I'm learning about Linux kernel organization and functions, and I actually found where the `printk(THING, "string");` function is (with / being the base repository): `/include/linux/printk.h`.
 I'm hoping to become a Linux kernel contributer soon.
 I'm also learning how not to get in trouble.
 ## Reffering to me
 I consider myself a boy, so you can refer to me as "he", "him", or just "GNUOVERYOU" or @DamieFC.
 Doesn't matter.
 Of course, non-gender specific is fine.
+I wish people on discord would stop joking about this section.
 ## Other things
 I did a change.org petition to get every unsupported version of Windows open sourced.
 If you want, you can sign it [here](http://chng.it/69dpmYFQ5s).
 ## Favorite Jello Biafra spoken word tracks